-In addition to the interdisciplinary core requirement of 60 credit hours for the B.A. degree, BHS students who choose a focus area concentration in International Relations will complete an additional concentration of 36 credit hours, including these required courses:
+In addition to the interdisciplinary core requirement of 60 credit hours for the B.A. degree, students who choose a focus area concentration in International Relations will complete an additional 36 credit hours, including these courses:

 In addition, the interdisciplinary scope of the International Relations focus area gives students the kind of wide-ranging background which many graduate and professional degree programs find attractive in applicants.
 In particular, students wishing to continue their education may go on to graduate programs in Political Science, Economics, Sociology, Business, or Law.

-Curricular Requirements Curricular requirements must comply with all general academic requirements for a bachelor’s degree, including
+Curricular requirements must comply with all general academic requirements for a bachelor’s degree, including:

 The program embodies three broad blocks of curricular requirements or components:

 II: BHS core and concentration courses 60 quarter hours

 III: Elective courses (56 quarter hours), for a total of 180 quarter hours

 II: BHS Core and selected International Relations concentration area courses